thinkofmia/CZ3003-Mathstack/README.md

 # Mathstack
-A CZ3003 Project
+A CZ3003 Project brought by the following group members:

+* Teo Kai Jie
+* Tham Wei Jie Marcus
+* Kwek Dan Yi Germaine
+* Sun Jinghan
+* Suthakar Shiny Gladdys
+* Fremont Teng Qian He
+* Ng Yi Liang Randy
+* Koh Swee Sen
+* Yap Rong Yu
+* Pang Kia Le Jordan

 ## Mission Statement
 Our game creates a platform for teaching and learning.
 Students will enhance their knowledge through playing the game and have more fun competing with each other.
-Teachers will be able to assess the mastery of the course based on students’ playing history.
+Teachers will be able to assess the mastery of the course based on students’ playing history and performance.

 Our goal is to bridge the gap between Playing and Learning.